Skip to main content

 The City remains committed to the important work of equity and inclusion in partnership with the community.

-Community members discussing and working together can find thoughtful solutions for difficult and complex issues.
-The Race, History & Healing Project supports community-centered dialogue and input to inform community-led recommendations for the Oñate statue and La Jornada public art installation to City of Albuquerque staff, boards, and City Council.
+The Race, History & Healing Project supported community-centered dialogue and input to inform community-led recommendations for the Oñate statue and La Jornada public art installation to City of Albuquerque staff, boards, and City Council.
+The community was invited to participate by attending a series of online group conversations, completing a survey, viewing informational videos, and reading public documents about the statue and La Jornada.

-View the supporting documents.
+View the supporting documents from June-October 2020.

-A recording of the October 31 special Arts Board meeting can be viewed here.
+A recording of the October 31, 2020 special Arts Board meeting can be viewed here.
 Please note: due to a technical outage approximately 10 minutes of the meeting were lost between 12:30 and 12:40 p.m.
 There was no vote taken during this outage.

 Watch videos about public art, monuments, the Oñate statue and La Jornada.